hisyamimran96/Twitter_ETL_Project/README.md

 # Twitter_ETL_Project

-Twitter ETL Pipeline using Airflow Project
+This is the source code for my Twitter ETL Pipeline using Airflow project. keys.py contains my API key which I don't commit here.